top of page

 Bio

-Born in Portland, OR
+Born & raised in Portland, OR

 Lives & works in Lehi, UT

-I am a cancer survivor and a birder.
-I enjoy cycling, BBC murder mysteries, and the mountains.
+I enjoy cycling, traveling, BBC murder mysteries, and the mountains.

 Curricula Vitae